brianreinhold/Nordic-MPM-Health-Devices/README.md

   - Bit 5: When set, the measurements are settings (such as the height, age, and weight on many activity monitors).
 At this time there is no individual measurement settings option so settings and &#39;standard&#39; measurements cannot be mixed in a group.
   - Bit 6: When set, the header has AVA structs that are common to all measurements.
 The individual measurement may have additional AVA structs but they shall not duplicate those in the header.

-It is not clear the following will be used in the final MPM:
+The following behavior is currently supported but this is likely to be extended or even dropped if it does not find a real use:

   - _Bit 7: When set, this record is the first record in a sequence of records where the following records only have the measurement values.
 This special option is meant to support a more efficient means of sending live continuous measurements or a large database of stored measurements.
 When this field is set, there will be a group id field prior to the number of measurements.
 See the section on Optimized Measurement Transmission._
   - _Bit 8: When set, this record is one of the records that belong to the sequence of optimized records.
 All the static information is given in the first record of the sequence.
 Which sequence this record belongs to is given by the group id.
 When this field is set, there will be a group id in the header.
 See the section on Optimized Measurement Transmission._
 - Length: The length of the remaining entries in the record.
 The length field occupies two bytes.
 - Time stamp: This field is only present in this position if flags bit 0 is set.
 If present, it occupies 10 bytes.
 - Supplemental Types: This field is only present in this position if flags bit 1 is set.
 It contains a one-byte count of the number of supplemental types followed by the list of supplemental types.
 Each supplemental-type is a four-byte nomenclature code.
 - References: This field is a list of two-byte unsigned integers which are the ids of the referenced measurements.
 It is preceded by a one-byte field giving the number of references in the list.
 These are common to all measurements.
-The measurements referenced by this measurement must have already been received by the PHG during the current connection.
+The measurements referenced by this measurement must have already been received by the gateway during the current connection.
 Only present in this position if flags bit 2 is set.
 - duration: This field is a four-byte Mder FLOAT giving the duration of the measurement in seconds.
 Only present in this position if flags bit 3 is set.
 - Person id: This field contains a two-byte person id when flags bit 4 is set.
 - AVAs: This field contains the appended AVA structs that are common to all measurements.
 It is preceded by a one-byte field giving the number of AVA structs.
 Only present in this position if flags bit 6 is set.